-God did this.
-Don’t ever think of Jesus and God at odds here.
-A propitiation means he propitiated his wrath; he satisfied his justice.
-Once the greatest obstacle in our lives is over — namely, that we can’t be happy in God’s glory because he’s angry at us — all the omnipotence that once flowed into the punishment that we deserve now flows only in mercy towards his children in Jesus Christ.
+Don’t ever think of God and Jesus at odds here.
+That passage means God propitiated his wrath.
+He satisfied his justice.
+Once the greatest obstacle in our lives — namely, “We can’t be happy in God’s glory because he’s angry at us” — is over and all the omnipotence that once flowed into the punishment that we deserve now flows only in mercy towards his children in Jesus Christ.
 That obstacle is over because of the gospel.

-Number two, we were alienated and far away from him.
-We call this reconciliation.
+We were alienated and far away from him.
 Ephesians 2:13 says:

 But now in Christ Jesus you who once were far off have been brought near by the blood of Christ.

-For if while we were enemies we were reconciled to God by the death of his Son …
+While we were enemies we were reconciled to God by the death of his Son . . .

-So not only is wrath removed, but our distance, way far away in our alienation, but he has brought us near.
-Wrath has been removed, and distance has been overcome.
+So not only has wrath been removed, but in our distance — way, way far away in our alienation — he has brought us near.

 First Peter 2:24 says:

-Number four, the absence of righteousness in my life is an obstacle.
-Not only do I have real guilt apart from Jesus and real sin, but I don’t have any righteousness to commend me to a Holy God.
+The absence of righteousness in my life is an obstacle.
+Not only do I have real guilt apart from Jesus and real sin, I don’t have any righteousness to commend me to a Holy God.
+Romans 3:10 says:

 And so what did God do?
 Second Corinthians 5:21 says:

-As by the one man’s disobedience (Adam) the many were made sinners, so by the one man’s obedience (Christ) the many will be made righteous.
+For as by the one man’s disobedience (that’s Adam) the many were made sinners, so by the one man’s obedience (that’s Christ) the many will be made righteous.

-Number five, I’m going to die and so will you.
+I’m going to die and so are you.
 Hebrews 9:27 says:

-It’s going to be over, but will it be over?
-It won’t be over — not for those who are in Christ.
-My joy is so small, so in the beginning stages now, and it won’t be over.
+It’s going to be over.
+Will it be over?
+It won’t be over.
+Not for those who are in Christ.
+My joy that is so small, so in beginning stages now, won’t be over.
 What does the gospel do to that?
 Romans 8:11 says:

 If the Spirit of him who raised Jesus from the dead dwells in you, he who raised Christ Jesus from the dead will also give life to your mortal bodies through his Spirit who dwells in you.

-Number six, spiritual deadness in my soul is no longer an obstacle to my everlasting, all-satisfying happiness in Jesus.
-My spiritual deadness, your spiritual deadness to glory, deadness to beauty, deadness to Christ, and deadness to everything holy, good, right, and satisfying from heaven began a long time before we died.
+Spiritual deadness in my soul is no longer an obstacle to my everlasting, all-satisfying happiness in Jesus.
+My spiritual deadness and your spiritual deadness to glory, deadness to beauty, deadness to Christ, and deadness to everything holy, good, right, and satisfying from heaven began a long time before we died.
 We were born dead.
-How can a lifeless, dead, insensitive, hard heart that only loves what kills it have everlasting joy?
+How can a lifeless, dead, insensitive, hard heart, that only loves what kills, have everlasting joy?
 Because Christ died in order for this to happen.
 Ephesians 2:4 says:

-But God, being rich in mercy, because of the great love with which he loved us, even when we were dead in our trespasses, made us alive together with Christ — by grace you have been saved …
+But God, being rich in mercy, because of the great love (I love that phrase) with which he loved us, even when we were dead in our trespasses, made us alive together with Christ — by grace you have been saved . . .

-Being saved by grace links this with the gospel.
-You’re not dead anymore, which means you have taste buds on your soul’s tongue, and they were made to lick the lollipop of the gospel — that’s a lousy illustration.
-It just came to my mind right there.
-Just stay in your manuscript.
-But you get the idea.
-Before, you were dead and you licked sin and it was so good, right?
+That links it with the gospel.
+You’re not dead anymore, which means you have taste buds on your soul’s tongue, and they were made to lick the lollipop of the gospel.
+That’s a lousy illustration, but you get the idea.
+Before they were dead, and you licked sin and it was so good, right?
 You licked sin and it just totally had your tongue.
-And then, something happened called the new birth and the new creation, and the taste buds changed.
-They came alive to glory and your deadness is not an obstacle anymore.
+And then, something happened called the new birth.
+New creation happened, and the taste buds changed.
+They came alive to glory, and your deadness is not an obstacle anymore.

-And lastly, number seven, Satan hates your joy.
-He is the great accuser.
-What happened in the gospel to Satan?
+Satan hates your joy.
+He’s the great accuser.
+What happened at the gospel to Satan?
 What happened at the cross to Satan?
-I’ll give you two passages.
-First, Colossians 2:15 says:
+There are two passages to consider.
+Colossians 2:15 says:

-When Christ died, he stripped Satan of his armory, meaning that the only lethal weapon Satan has in his hand against you is the weapon of the accusation of unforgiven sin.
+Those are the two possible translations.
+When Christ died, he stripped Satan of his armory; meaning, the only lethal weapon Satan has in his hand against you is the weapon of the accusation of unforgiven sin.
 If he can get you there, you’re damned.
-If Satan can go before the bar of God and say, “Her sins aren’t forgiven.
-She’s mine,” then you’re his.
-But if at the cross every sin was covered, his mouth is shut.
-He has no weapon any more.
+If Satan can go before the bar of God and say, “Her sins aren’t forgiven, she’s mine,” then you’re his.
+But if at the cross, every sin was covered, his mouth is shut.
+He has no weapon anymore.
 I like to say to the kids in our church, “He can gum you, but his fangs are gone,” and they remember that.

-The other text is Hebrews 2:14.
-It says:
+And the other text is Hebrews 2:14, which says:

-Through death he destroyed the one who has the power of death, that is, the devil …
+Through death he might destroy the one who has the power of death, that is, the devil . . .

 There are no obstacles anymore that can stop your everlasting joy in Jesus.

 Back to the definition.
-Maybe the definition will start making more sense, now.
-Here’s my definition of the gospel.
-The gospel is the work of God, in the death and resurrection of Jesus Christ, by which he removes every obstacle between my and your everlasting, all-satisfying pleasure in the glory of God in Jesus.
-And then I said, in which — in that very removal — he displays the glory that gives us the greatest happiness.
+Maybe the definition will start making more sense now.
+Here’s my definition of the gospel: the gospel is the work of God, in the death and resurrection of Jesus Christ, by which he removes every obstacle between you and your everlasting, all-satisfying pleasure in the glory of God in Jesus.
+And I also said, in which, in that very removal, he displays the glory that gives us the greatest happiness.

-What makes the gospel the gospel is not ultimately the removal of obstacles, but rather the joy that we have in Jesus, in the beautiful display of his glory in the removal of those obstacles.
+What makes the gospel, the gospel is not ultimately the removal of obstacles, but rather the joy that we have in Jesus, in the beautiful display of his glory in the removal of the obstacles.
 Christ did not just make our joy possible by the gospel; he became the supreme object of our joy in the gospel.
 Let me say that again.
-Christ, in dying for us, did not simply make our joy possible; he died to become the supreme object of our joy in the gospel.
-Here is my key text for that sentence.
-This is 2 Corinthians 4:4.
-It says:
+Christ, in dying for us, did not simply make our joy possible.
+He died to become the supreme object of our joy in the gospel, and here is my key text for that sentence.
+This is 2 Corinthians 4:4:

 For God, who said, “Let light shine out of darkness,” has shone in our hearts to give the light of the knowledge of the glory of God in the face of Jesus Christ.